mollie/api-documentation/source/payments/migrating-v1-to-v2.rst

 * ``phone`` is now formatted in `E.164 <https://en.wikipedia.org/wiki/E.164>`_ formatting.
 * The API keys subresource has been removed.

+New APIs have been added, such as het :doc:`/reference/v2/profiles-api/get-profile-me`.

 Changes in the Settlements API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following fields have been changed, renamed or moved: